The Modern Resume Common Mistakes and Myths

 But here's what's actually happening: you are chasing something that isn't really there.

 The Applicant Tracking System (ATS) is not a robot that rejects people; it's just a recruiter who is tired.
 When you spend all your effort trying to figure out the computer program's secrets, you create a resume that reads like a boring technical manual.
 You remove your personality and hide your best achievements while just trying to please a machine that isn't even making the final judgment.
-By writing for a robot, you lose your human connection.
+Write for a robot, and you lose your human connection.
 You turn a great career story into a dull list of words that doesn't give a real person any reason to be interested.
 You haven't beaten the system; you've just made yourself hard to notice for the only person who matters.

 What the ATS Really Does: A Look From the Inside